Empowering the Niagara Indigenous Community Since 1972

 The Niagara Regional Native Centre has been a cornerstone of the Indigenous community in Niagara since 1972, fostering cultural awareness, leadership, and well-being.

-From its humble beginnings in a small YMCA office, the Centre has grown into a thriving hub in Niagara-on-the-Lake, offering essential programs in healing, wellness, youth support, and more.
+From humble beginnings in a small YMCA office, the Centre has grown into a thriving hub in Niagara-on-the-Lake, offering essential programs in healing, wellness, youth support, and more.

 Committed to strengthening Indigenous identity and self-sufficiency, the NRNC continues to evolve, ensuring a brighter future for generations to come.